 About Travis Keay

-Born in Blackfoot, Idaho, Travis spent the first summer of his life at a fire lookout shelter in the Idaho Rocky Mountain wilderness with his mother and father.
-Having grown up as the son of a wildlife biologist in Yosemite National Park, California, he relocated to Denali National Park, Alaska, for high school.
-Throughout college in Fairbanks, Alaska, Travis maintained his passion for the outdoors while fighting wildland and municipal fires, as well as continuing to climb and explore the wilderness of Alaska.
+Travis spends his spare time studying, guiding, and lecturing.
+After his first trip with Quark, he discovered photography, which has allowed him to capture and share his experiences with fellow adventurers.
+He was born in Blackfoot, Idaho, and spent the first summer of his life at a fire lookout shelter in the Idaho Selway-Bitterroot Wilderness with his mother and father.
+Growing up the son of a wildlife biologist, his family relocated to Denali National Park in Alaska, where he attended high school.
+While studying at the University of Alaska, Fairbanks, Travis maintained his passion for adventure by studying and fighting wildland and municipal fire, as well as continuing to climb and explore the Alaskan outdoors.